 The Google Nest Hub Max usually costs £219 in the UK, but you get quite a lot for the extra £130 over the cost of the second generation Nest Hub.

 The original Nest Hub was priced at £139 when it first launched, but its price then dropped to £79.99 in the UK.
-You'll likely find it cheaper now the second generation Nest Hub has launched.
+It's now discontinued, but still available from some retailers.

 The second generation Nest Hub is available for £89.99 in the UK.

 - Old Nest Hub: Chalk, Charcoal, Aqua and Sand

 - New Nest Hub: Chalk, Charcoal, Mist and Sand

 The Google Nest Hub Max is available in Chalk and Charcoal colours.

 The original Google Nest Hub is available in four colours, including Chalk and Charcoal, as well as Aqua and Sand.